 Interest rate hedging: Derivative financial instruments that have been used by the Company to manage its interest rate risk consist of interest rate swaps and Treasury Lock agreements ("T-Locks").
 The Company has interest rate swap agreements that effectively convert the interest rates on its 6.0 percent \$200 million senior notes due April 15, 2017, its 1.8 percent \$300 million senior notes due September 25, 2017 and on \$200 million of its \$400 million 4.625 percent senior notes due November 1, 2020, to variable rates.
 These swap agreements call for the Company to receive interest at the fixed coupon rate of the respective notes and to pay interest at a variable rate based on the six-month US dollar LIBOR rate plus a spread.
-The Company has designated these interest rates and accounts for them as fair-value hedges.
+The Company has designated these interest rate swap agreements as hedges of the changes in fair value of the underlying debt obligations attributable to changes in interest rates and accounts for them as fair-value hedges.
 Changes in the fair value of interest rate swaps designated as hedging instruments that effectively offset the variability in the fair value of outstanding debt obligations are reported in earnings.
 These amounts offset the gain or loss (that is, the change in fair value) of the hedged debt instrument that is attributable to changes in interest rates (that is, the hedged risk), which is also recognized in earnings.
-The fair value of these interest rate swap agreements at June 30, 2016 and December 31, 2015 was \$16 million and \$7 million, respectively, and is reflected in the Condensed Consolidated Balance Sheets within Other assets, with an offsetting amount recorded in Long-term debt to adjust the carrying amount of the hedged debt obligations.
-The Company did not have any T-locks outstanding at June 30, 2016 or December 31, 2015.
+The fair value of these interest rate swap agreements at September 30, 2016 and December 31, 2015 was \$11 million and \$7 million, respectively, and is reflected in the Condensed Consolidated Balance Sheets within Other assets, with an offsetting amount recorded in Long-term debt to adjust the carrying amount of the hedged debt obligations.
+The Company did not have any T-locks outstanding at September 30, 2016 or December 31, 2015

-At June 30, 2016, AOCI included \$4 million of losses (net of income taxes of \$2 million), related to settled T-Locks.
+At September 30, 2016, AOCI included \$4 million of losses (net of income taxes of \$2 million), related to settled T-Locks.
 At December 31, 2015, AOCI included \$5 million of losses (net of income taxes of \$2 million), related to settled T-Locks.
 These deferred losses are being amortized to financing costs over the terms of the senior notes with which they are associated.

 Foreign currency hedging: Due to the Company's global operations, including operations in many emerging markets, it is exposed to fluctuations in foreign currency exchange rates.
 As a result, the Company has exposure to translational foreign exchange risk when the results of its foreign operations are translated to US dollars and to transactional foreign exchange risk when transactions not denominated in the functional currency are revalued.
 The Company primarily uses derivative financial instruments such as foreign currency forward contracts, swaps and options to manage its transactional foreign exchange risk.
-At June 30, 2016, the Company had foreign currency forward sales contracts with an aggregate notional amount of \$379 million and foreign currency forward purchase contracts with an aggregate notional amount of \$56 million that hedged transactional exposures.
-At December 31, 2015, the Company had foreign currency forward purchase contracts with an aggregate notional amount of \$287 million that hedged transactional exposures.
+At September 30, 2016, the Company had foreign currency forward sales contracts with an aggregate notional amount of \$394 million and foreign currency forward purchase contracts with an aggregate notional amount of \$606 million and foreign currency forward purchase contracts with an aggregate notional amount of \$287 million that hedged transactional exposures.

 The Company also has foreign currency derivative instruments that hedge certain foreign currency transactional exposures and are designated as cash-flow hedges.
-The amount included in AOCI relating to these hedges at both June 30, 2016 and December 31, 2015 was not significant.
+The amount included in AOCI relating to these hedges at both September 30, 2016 and December 31, 2015 was not significant.